sidmonta/phonegap-angular-yeoman-ionic/README.md

 		grunt serve

-For build the app for a specific platform use the grunt task previously installed:
+To build the app for a specific platform use the grunt task previously installed:

 		grunt phonegap:build:platform

-meanwhile for run the emulator use ionic:
+meanwhile to run the emulator use ionic:

 		ionic emulate platform

 ### Debug and Test

-The debug is possible, for iOS, by _Safari_ width the _Developers tool_.
+The debug is possible for iOS, using _Safari_ by opening the  _Developers tool_.
-For the test in device look the reference of the Ionic App [here](http://apps.ionic.io/apps)
+For the test in device look the references of the Ionic App [here](http://apps.ionic.io/apps)